top of page

 According to HMRC guidelines and the prevailing tax laws, fines and penalties for breaches of regulations or laws are disallowed for tax purposes.
 The rationale behind this rule is that these costs are not incurred wholly and exclusively for business purposes but are instead punitive.

-Companies House Penalties
+Are Companies House Penalties Included?

 Specifically, for Companies House penalties, which are imposed due to late filing of statutory documents, HMRC does not consider these as allowable expenses.
 The penalties are seen as a consequence of failing to comply with a statutory obligation, not as a cost directly incurred in the running of the business.
 Therefore, Companies House penalties are not tax-deductible.